suyeecav/model-targeted-poisoning/README.md

 # About
 This repository maintains code for the model-targeted poisoning attacks.
 The KKT attack is adapted from its [original github repository](https://github.com/kohpangwei/data-poisoning-journal-release).
+Our experiments on deep neural networks are in a separate folder `dnn` and you can find more instructions inside the folder.
 # Install Dependencies
 The program requires the following key dependencies:
 `python 2.7`, `numpy`, `cvxpy (version 0.4.11)`, `scikit-learn`, `scipy`, `matplotlib`.
 You can directly install the dependencies by running the following command: